Redwood City, California

-Redwood City is a city on the San Francisco Peninsula in Northern California's Bay Area, approximately 27 mi south of San Francisco, and 24 mi northwest of San Jose.
+Redwood City is a city in San Mateo County, California, on the San Francisco Peninsula in the Bay Area of Northern California, approximately 27 mi south of San Francisco and 24 mi northwest of San Jose.
+The city's population was 84,292 according to the 2020 census.
+The Port of Redwood City is the only deepwater port on San Francisco Bay south of San Francisco.

 Redwood City's history spans its earliest inhabitation by the Ohlone people to being a port for lumber and other goods.
 The county seat of San Mateo County in the heart of Silicon Valley, Redwood City is home to several global technology companies including Oracle, Electronic Arts, Evernote, Box, and Informatica.
-The city's population was 84,292 according to the 2020 census.
-The Port of Redwood City is the only deepwater port on San Francisco Bay south of San Francisco.